 – to offer a free place on the course subsidised by supporters of Flutes in Tuscany, this funded place is designed to help those in full time education or on the point of launching their careers as a flautist.

 – to encourage and develop performing opportunities with a recital opportunity on the course and a second recital, supported by Flutes in Tuscany, in a venue of within Europe (tbc).

-– to work with a professional accompanist before and during the course, the pianist, Sally Halsey, will be available to rehearse with the Young Artist.
+– to work with a professional accompanist before and during the course, the pianist, Sally Birkett, will be available to rehearse with the Young Artist.

 – Age 28 or under